saurajeet/icecat-import/trunk/java/readme.txt

 This is simple instruction how you can compile our project modules.

-For working with ICEcatImporter you need:
+For working with icecat-import you need:
  - jdk (we use jdk1.6.0_24)
  - ant (we use apache-ant-1.8.2)